thomasmf/nomenine-defunct/documentation/tutorial/basics.md

 Does
 ----

-'does' builds an object that has a method given by the parameter.
+**does** builds an object that has a method given by the parameter.

         some-object does (: 'm' ( any ) [ ... ] )